NKjoep/nkjoep.github.io/_posts/2014-04-09-Improve-your-Git-prompt.md

 Doing this you'll have enabled the cool git prompt with its default setting.
-Setting the `GIT_PROMPT_ONLY_IN_REPO` variable you are preserving the [PS1](http://www.cyberciti.biz/tips/howto-linux-unix-bash-shell-setup-prompt.html) when outsite a git folder.
+Setting the `GIT_PROMPT_ONLY_IN_REPO` variable you are preserving the [PS1](http://www.cyberciti.biz/tips/howto-linux-unix-bash-shell-setup-prompt.html) when outside a git folder.

 ## customize it